 B. This Regulation supplements the University’s existing information technology (IT) security policies, including, but not limited to University Policies 303, 304, 307, and 311, and any applicable security provisions contained in student, staff or faculty manuals.
 This Regulation is intended to apply to ePHI only.

-any subdivision of the hybrid entity that would be considered a covered entity if it was a separate legal entities;
+- any subdivision of the Hybrid Entity that would be considered a covered entity if it was a separate legal entity;

 A. The protection of the confidentiality, integrity and availability of ePHI, as required by HIPAA, necessitates the implementation of particular safeguards for ePHI created, received, maintained or transmitted by and through electronic media.

-B. As an entity containing subdivisions and components that act as health care providers and healthcare clearinghouses that create, receive, maintain and transmit ePHI, the University is considered a Hybrid Entity and, as such, subject to the security provisions in HIPAA.
+B. As an entity containing subdivisions and components that act as health care providers that create, receive, maintain and transmit ePHI, the University is considered a Hybrid Entity and, as such, subject to the security provisions in HIPAA.